Aniket-mon/JTR-Workshop/README.md

 ## 🚀 How to Begin

 1. Navigate to the first level's folder to receive your initial briefing.
-2. Each level has its own `README.md` file that contains the details of the challenge.
+2. Each level has its own `markdown` file that contains the details of the challenge.
 3. Analyze the hashes, choose your wordlists, and apply your techniques to crack the passwords and find the flags.

 ## 📜 Rules of Engagement

-* Read the `README.md` in each level's directory carefully.
+* Read the `.md` in each level's directory carefully.
-* The flag is the password you successfully crack.
+* The flag is the password you successfully crack unless told otherwise.
 * You have **only one chance** to submit your answers via the Google Form, so double-check your findings before submission.

 ## 📈 Scoring